Syllabus

 Lab: Transmission tree reconstruction with SCOTTI

-Lecture: Non-tree like evolution: Recombination, ancestral recombination graphs and clonal frames
+Lecture: Non-tree like evolution: Recombination, clonal frames and ancestral recombination graphs

 Lab: Detecting recombination in RDP4

-Lecture: Recombine often or perish: Genome evolution in bacterial and eukaryotic pathogens
+Lecture: Mobilize your genome: Horizontal transfers, mobile elements and genome evolution in bacterial and eukaryotic pathogens

 Lab: Organize mini research projects